pallupz/covid-vaccine-booking/README.md

 ### Important:
 - This is a proof of concept project.
-I do NOT endorse or condone, in any shape or form, automating any monitoring/booking tasks. **Use at your own risk.
-Seriously, if you get into legal trouble for using this, I am not liable.**
+I do NOT endorse or condone, in any shape or form, automating any monitoring/booking tasks. **Use at your own risk.**
 - This CANNOT book slot automatically.
 You will need to enter the OTP and Captcha.
 - Do NOT use unless all the beneficiaries selected are supposed to get the same vaccine and dose.
 - There is no option to register new mobile or add beneficiaries.
 This can be used only after beneficiary has been added through the official app/site.